 Woodhouse found the product marketable and began to plan it as a competitor to the Portuguese Madeira wine.

 Madeira wine was hugely popular at the time.
-It was used by the English navy, among others.
-When Madeira became scarce, Woodhouse made a contract with the navy.
+It was used by the English Navy, among others.
+When Madeira became scarce, Woodhouse made a contract with the Navy.

 And so Woodhouse began supplying fortified Marsala to the English Navy.
 Because of this, the production of Marsala wine became a big business in Sicily.